DarkGhostHunter/RutUtils/README.md

 #### `unpack`

-Takes an array and, if only one item was issued containing an array, this item contents will be returned.
+Takes an array and, if only one item was issued containing an array, this item contents will be returned to the application.

 ```php
 <?php